mautic/mautic/README.md

 =============
 Before we tell you how to install and use Mautic, we like to shamelessly plug our awesome user and developer communities!
 Users, start [here][get-involved] for inspiration, or follow us on Twitter [@MauticCommunity][twitter] or Facebook [@MauticCommunity][facebook].
 Once you’re familiar with using the software, maybe you will share your wisdom with others in our [Slack][slack] channel.

 Calling all devs, testers and tech writers!
 Technical contributions are also welcome.
-First, read our [general guidelines](https://contribute.mautic.org/contributing-to-mautic) about contributing.
-If you want to contribute code, read our [CONTRIBUTING.md](https://github.com/mautic/mautic/blob/feature/.github/CONTRIBUTING.md) or [Contributing Code](https://contribute.mautic.org/contributing-to-mautic/developer) docs then check out the issues with the [L1 label](https://github.com/mautic/mautic/issues?q=is%3Aissue+is%3Aopen+label%3AL1) to get stuck in quickly and show us what you’re made of.
+First, read our [general guidelines][contributing] about contributing.
+If you want to contribute code, read our [CONTRIBUTING.md][contributing-md] or [Contributing Code][contribute-developer] docs then check out the issues with the [T1 label][t1-isssues] to get stuck in quickly and show us what you’re made of.

 If you have questions, the Mautic community can help provide the answers.